 LendingClub offers an easy online application process and may offer reasonable interest rates for people with qualifying credit.
 However, its starting interest rates are high compared with other lenders that market loans to borrowers with good credit or better.

-Also, the lender's fastest funding time is four days, compared with next-day or even same-day options with other personal loan companies.
+Also, the lender's fastest funding time is 44 hours, compared with next-day or even same-day options with other personal loan companies.
 Finally, some personal lenders don't charge an origination fee, which can save you hundreds of dollars upfront over fees charged by LendingClub.
+Find out if you are matched to a LendingClub offer on Experian CreditMatchTM.

 If you're considering a personal loan, especially if you have good or excellent credit, check your credit score and take time to research lenders based on where you stand.
 In addition to loan interest rates, also compare fees, funding times, customer satisfaction and other factors that matter most to you.